Overview

 Inbound calls are immediately hung up

-- Confirm the workflow ID exists and belongs to the same organization as the ARI config
+- Confirm the workflow exists and belongs to the same organization as the ARI config

 - Check that your organization has available quota

-- Review Dograh logs for warnings mentioning “no inbound_workflow_id configured”
+- Review Dograh logs for warnings like “no matching phone number registered for config” or “has no inbound_workflow_id assigned”

 WebSocket client connection issues